UpCloudLtd/terraform-provider-upcloud/website/docs/d/upcloud_tags.html.markdown

  * `name` - The value representing the tag

- * `description` - Freeform comment string for the host
+ * `description` - Free form text representing the meaning of the tag

- * `servers` - A collection of servers that have been assigned the tag.
+ * `servers` - A collection of servers that have been assigned the tag